Neal Keny-Guyer, CEO

 Mignon Mazique manages Mercy Corps' Leadership and Organizational Effectiveness department, focusing on attracting, developing and supporting global leaders and cultivating a culture of innovation.
 She has a PhD in Organization Behavior and Administrative Sciences from Yale and has worked as a consultant and instructor in the field for more than 30 years.

 Paul Dudley Hart is in charge of expanding Mercy Corps' international network of partners and resources in emerging centers of global leadership like China and Brazil.
-His leadership and development experience was honed at the Woods Hole Oceanographic Institute and Pacific Crest Outward Bound School, before joining Mercy Corps in 2003 to explore funding opportunities and lead new initiatives.
+His 25 years of leadership and development experience was honed at the Woods Hole Oceanographic Institute and Pacific Crest Outward Bound School, before joining Mercy Corps in 2003 to explore funding opportunities and lead new initiatives.